 4) Using the calibrated radiated connection validate monotonicity of the DUT RSAP and RSARP measurements over the range and step size defined in Annex R.

 5) Once monotonicity has been validated, check the linearity of RSAP at the orientation of the peak antenna gain over the range -60 dBm to -80 dBm is < 1 dB.
 Check the linearity of RSARP over the range +/= 180 degrees is < 5 degrees.
-If the uncorrected RSAP or RSARP results do not meet the linearity requirements, calculate and apply a transfer function to the measured patterns to ensure the necessary linearity.
+If the uncorrected RSAP or RSARP results do not meet the linearity requirements, calculate and apply a transfer function to the measured patterns to ensure the necessary linearity; if the linearity fails, it must be re-validated after a transfer function has been applied.

 6) Convolve the antenna patterns from stage 1, linearized if necessary, with the channel model in the channel emulator and perform the throughput test.